mryogi11/mybabybridge_benefit_platform/docs/PRD.md

 ### Overview
 The analytics module provides comprehensive insights into the platform's performance, user engagement, and business metrics.
 This module is accessible only to administrators and staff members with appropriate permissions.
+*(Note: This module is complemented by Google Analytics (GA4) integration for standard web traffic and user interaction analysis.
+See `docs/ANALYTICS_SETUP.md`.)*

 ### Key Features